besok/trello-flow/README.md

   params:
     from:
       type: pipe | board | column # pipe by default and all from can be omitted
-      column: name
+      source: name
-    size: number | all # all by default and size can be omitted
+    size: number | 0 # 0 by default and size can be omitted
     place: top | bottom | random # top by default

 task: